FedDAG: Federated DAG Structure Learning

-\textbf{Communication cost.} Since DS-FCD requires exchanging parameters between the server and clients, additional communication costs are raised.
-In our method, however, we argue that DS-FCD only brings rather small additional communication pressures.
+\textbf{Communication cost.} Since FedDAG requires exchanging parameters between the server and clients.
+Additional communication costs are raised.
+In our method, however, we argue that GS-FedDAG only brings rather small additional communication pressures.
 For the case of $d$ variables, a single communication only exchanges a $d\times d$ matrix twice (sending and receiving).
-For the IID setting, which assumes that local data are sampled from the same distribution, one can also transmit the neural network together to further improve the performance since causal mechanisms are also shared among clients.
-The trade-off between performance and communication costs can also be controlled by $r$ in Algorithm~\ref{alg:SPS}, i.e., enlarging or reducing $r$.
+For homogeneous data, which assumes that local data are sampled from the same distribution, one can also transmit the neural network together to further improve the performance since mechanisms are also shared among clients.
+The trade-off between performances and communication costs can also be controlled by $r$ in Algorithm~\ref{alg:SPS}, i.e., enlarging or reducing $r$.
 Surprisingly, we find that reducing $r$ does not harm the performance severely (see Table~\ref{tab:results_client_selection} in Appendix~\ref{app:sup_exp} for detailed results).
 Moreover, the partial communication method, which only chooses some clients to exchange training information, is also leveraged to address the issue that not all clients are always online at the same time.